- All Lodging

 - Our six largest F&B locations are sub-metered to manage energy usage.
 Models are created for each location to determine how much energy should be used given the outside temperature, wind speed and number of guests.
 Based on these models, managers receive weekly reports outlining any consumption anomalies at their location so they can be identified and rectified immediately.
 Energy management at these locations has shown up to 700,000 kWh in savings per year.

-- BC Hydro reported provincial savings of 15 megawatt hours for the province during Earth Hour.
-Real-time metering showed a savings of more than 3 megawatt hours of electricity over the 1.5 hours Whistler Blackcomb had the power off, which helped Whistler win for the most Earth Hour savings in BC.
+- BC Hydro reported provincial savings of 24 megawatt hours for the province during Earth Hour.
+Real-time metering showed a savings of 3.6 megawatt hours of electricity over the 1.5 hours Whistler Blackcomb had the power off, which accounted for 10% of the total energy savings during Earth Hour in all of BC.

 Whistler Blackcomb Fleet Maintenance tracks the grooming fleet’s idling and reports on it weekly.

 - Automatic shut-down is programmed into our snowcats – after 5 min of no driving time, the snowcats shut down.

 - In the first year of idling tracking, the grooming department reached its goal of 80% drive time within the first three months.